Great Danes are known for casting a shadow over most other dogs—and small children. Learn more about what makes this colossal canine tick.

 5. They’re not the tallest breed.

-6. One was awarded two Blue Cross Medals.
+6. A Great Dane was awarded two Blue Cross Medals ...

 In 1941, Juliana the Great Dane was awoken when a bomb fell on the house she lived in.
 The dog did what any canine in need of a walk would do—she peed on it.
 The urine diffused the bomb and earned her her first medal.
 She was awarded her second medal three years later, when she alerted authorities that a fire was raging in her owner’s shoe shop.

-Just Nuisance, the Great Dane, remains the only dog to be officially enlisted in the Navy.
+Just Nuisance, a Great Dane, remains the only dog to be officially enlisted in the Royal Navy.
 The dog was born in the late 1930s and grew up in the United Services Institute.
-There he befriended the Navy sailors that commanded the base.
+There, he befriended the Navy sailors that commanded the base in Simon's Town, South Africa (then a British colony).
 Just Nuisance liked to take the train with his new friends, but the train conductors were less than thrilled with having a dog stowaway (it’s not easy hiding a Great Dane on a train).
 The railways threatened to put down the dog if he continued to ride on the train without paying his fare.

 The Navy loves this traveling pooch so much, that they decided to have him enlist.
 Sailors were allowed to ride for free, which meant as a Navy man, Just Nuisance was able to ride with his friends without fear.
 The canine never went to sea, but he did keep the sailors company and appeared at promotional events.
 Eventually he was “married” to another Great Dane named Adinda.